-How is it different to the old Data Protection Act?
+How it differs from the old Data Protection Act

 The UK GDPR places obligations on organisations that process personal data to demonstrate how they are complying.
 This includes being clear about the lawful basis for processing.
 The UK GDPR identifies the following as being lawful basis and we must make sure all processing of personal information meets one of these criteria:

 If we are processing with your consent we must tell you exactly what you are consenting to.
 You will always have a choice about whether to give your consent and, if you do, you can withdraw it at any time.
 As most of what we do is based on legislation, there will be very few instances where we are relying purely on consent.

 An example of where we will be processing by consent is if you sign up to receive e-billing for your council tax.

 This will apply where we need to process your personal data to fulfil a contractual obligation to you or because you have asked us to do something before entering into a contract.

 For example, if you sign up for the green garden waste service you will be entering into a contract with us.